microsoft/vc-ue-extensions/README.md

 If you encounter any issues when setting up Visual Studio in conjunction with the Unreal Editor plugin, please refer to the [Troubleshooting](https://github.com/microsoft/vc-ue-extensions/blob/main/Docs/Troubleshooting.md) guide in the repository.
 This guide provides solutions for common issues and is periodically updated to ensure that the latest solutions are available.

-To report any issues, provide feedback, or request new features, please use the following options: [Report a Problem](https://aka.ms/feedback/cpp/unrealengine/report) and [Suggest a Feature](https://aka.ms/feedback/cpp/unrealengine/suggest).
+To report new issues, provide feedback, or request new features, please use the following options: [Report a Problem](https://aka.ms/feedback/cpp/unrealengine/report) and [Suggest a Feature](https://aka.ms/feedback/cpp/unrealengine/suggest).
 These options will allow you to submit your issue or feedback directly to our team and help us improve the plugin moving forward.

 ## Contributing

-This project welcomes contributions and suggestions from the community.
-The majority of contributions will require that you agree to a Contributor License Agreement (CLA) stating that you have the right to, and actually do, give us permission to use your contribution.
-To learn more about the CLA, please visit <https://cla.opensource.microsoft.com>.
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

-When submitting a pull request, please follow the instructions provided by the CLA bot.
-The bot will determine whether you need to agree to the CLA and decorate the PR appropriately (e.g., status check, comment).
-Keep in mind that this process will only need to be completed once across all repos that use our CLA.
+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

-This project follows the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information and help in case of any concerns, please visit the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or reach out to [opencode@microsoft.com](mailto:opencode@microsoft.com).
+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 ### Code Style Guide